IdanArtzi/IdanArtzi/README.md

 I'm Idan Artzi.

-I like to understand the reasoning behind things; that is why I aspire to be a data analyst!
+I like to understand the reasoning behind things; that is why I Analyze Data!

 Currently working as and IT support specialist and on building data analytics projects and dashboards to improve as a data analyst.